brawer/cadaref-zurich/README.md

 6. **Georeferencing:** In `workdir/georeferenced`, the pipeline stores...

+In `workdir/logs/finished`, the poipeline stores a log file for every mutation whose plans could be successfully georeferenced, wherase failures are logged In `workdir/logs/failed`.

 In `workdir/tmp`, the pipeline stores temporary files.
 We do not use `/tmp` because some of our temporary files can be very large, and we do not want to exhaust physical memory in case `/tmp` happens to be implemented